Most popular backend frameworks

 Flutter

-Flutter is an open-source platform built on the Dart language, which is quickly gaining popularity.
+Flutter is an open-source framework built on the Dart language, which is quickly gaining popularity.
 Its main features are just-in-time code execution, on-the-go rendering without an interim layer, and design-specific widgets to interact with machine code.
 All of these ensure rapid development of cross-platform apps that work not only on iOS and Android — Flutter covers Windows, Linux, Mac, and Google Fuchsia as well.

 The pros of using Flutter are: